 The pitcher who is up to bat would be the one exception to the generally accepted rule of not bunting with 2 strikes.
 If any other player other than the pitcher is up, then it makes more sense to swing away.

 All other position players practice their batting a lot more than pitchers so the chances of a position player making contact and getting on base are greater than a pitcher’s chances.

 Why is the 2 Strike Bunt Foul an Out?

-Believe it or not, the 2 strike bunt foul has not always been a rule.
+Believe it or not, the two-strike bunt foul has not always been a rule.
 In fact, foul balls were not even counted as a strike back in the early days of baseball.
-Foul balls used to just be dead balls and that was that – it was neither a strike nor a ball.
+Foul balls used to just be dead balls – it was neither a strike nor a ball.